pmo55/sinatra-project/README.md

 # Sinatra Web App: Parsa's Gadget Review Site

-This Sinatra based web application is a gadget review website, where users can read reviews, as well as create a reviewer account and review their own devices to publish to the site!
+This Sinatra based web application is a basic gadget review website, where users can read reviews, as well as create a reviewer account and review their own devices to publish to the site!

 ## Installation